dart-lang/language/working/augmentation-libraries/feature-specification.md

     *This is not a technical requirement, but follows our design principle that what is known from reading the introductory declaration will still be true after augmentation.*

-*   An augmenting extension declares an `on` clause *(this is a syntax error)*.
-We also do not allow adding further restrictions to a `mixin` declaration, so no further types can be added to its `on` clause, if it even has one. *These restrictions could both be lifted later if we have a compelling use case.*

 *   The type parameters of the augmenting declaration do not match the augmented declarations's type parameters.
 This means there must be